terminusdb/terminuscms-docs/how-to/query/graphql/query-basics.md

 }
 ```

-If at cursor point you type: `Ctrl-c` you'll get the list of options
+If at the cursor point you type: `Ctrl-c` you'll get a list of options
 you can choose from.
 These options are legal GraphQL syntax according
 to your provided schema.
 Let's search for people from the Star Wars
 universe.